HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

 -   **Container Update CF199**

-    If deploying the HCL DX 9.5 CF199 release, the package name and images are as follows:
+    If you are deploying the HCL DX 9.5 CF199 release, the package name and images are as follows:

     **HCL DX 9.5 CF199 DXClient files**: